tdimino/SocialAGI/docs/blog/2023-08-1-youre-thinking-about-AGI-Wrong.md

 ![samantha_agi_wrong.png](images/samantha_agi_wrong.png)
 *From SocialAGI Playground.
 Simple, but powerful showcase of Samantha having a goal and then as new information is received walking through discrete steps to determine how to respond.
 As you can see, she starts off quite annoyed. [[link](https://www.socialagi.dev/playground?load=samanthaLearns)]*

-This approach provides a natural paradigm for directing an AI's thinking.
+This approach provides a natural paradigm for directing an AI Soul's thinking.
 We construct complex prompts by chaining encapsulated steps of context, not engineering monolithic blocks.
 With context partitioned into steps, we also reap ancillary benefits:
 - Predictable behavior devoid of hidden side effects or state changes.
 - Robust context that accumulates progressively without modification or deletion.
 - Modular construction allowing steps to be developed and reasoned about independently.